Anduron/FYS-STK4155-Project2/README.md

 The [report folder](https://github.com/nicolossus/FYS-STK4155-Project2/tree/master/report) contains the report rendered to PDF from the LaTeX source.

-The [resources folder](https://github.com/nicolossus/FYS-STK4155-Project2/tree/master/resources) contains project resources such as raw data to be analysed.
+The [resources folder](https://github.com/nicolossus/FYS-STK4155-Project2/tree/master/resources) contains project resources such as supporting material, raw data to be analysed, etc.

-The [src folder](https://github.com/nicolossus/FYS-STK4155-Project2/tree/master/src) contains the source code.
+The [src folder](https://github.com/nicolossus/FYS-STK4155-Project2/tree/master/src) contains the source code, unit tests and benchmarks.
 For details, see the [src readme](https://github.com/nicolossus/FYS-STK4155-Project2/blob/master/src/README.md).

-The [test folder](https://github.com/nicolossus/FYS-STK4155-Project2/tree/master/test) contains procedures for unit testing and [benchmarking](https://github.com/nicolossus/FYS-STK4155-Project2/tree/master/test/benchmark) the source code developed for the project.

 ### Usage

-To compile, test, benchmark and reproduce all results, `cd` into project and run `bash run.sh` in terminal.
+Execute unit tests of the implementations by `cd` into the project root folder and run `bash run.sh` in terminal.